ggary104/High-Rollers/docs/design.md

 Dice Effects:

 * ONE: When cashed in, adds 1 to your health
-* TWO: If two of them are placed in the same row, double the score for that row
+* TWO: When placed, double the score value of the dice in the column
 * THREE: When placed, gives you 1 reroll.
 A player can only have 1 reroll at any time.
 * FOUR: Can be placed in an empty spot on your board to destroy your opponent’s corresponding die.
 Can also be placed on a die to destroy both the die and it
 * FIVE: Adds 5 to your score.
 Good resource for points